frankverhoeven/fv-code-highlighter/readme.txt

 * Fix: Cacher tried to delete the entire hdd in certain circumstances
 * Fix: Updater check
 * Fix: Code toolbox selection

-= 1.8 =

-* Added: Code toolbox.
-(Can be enabled at the options page)
-* Added: Custom code background color selector.
-* Improvement: Various optimizations and bug fixes for the code parser.
-* Improvement: Better support for customizing the highlighting colors.
-* Improvement: Various other fixes and improvements.